kazanglenn/bugs-2020/README.md

 ## Hosting and Access

 The app is hosted using github pages.
-See the `envornment` links from the project home page (above).
-Below is an example of the complete app running.
+See the `environment` link from the project home page (above).
+Below is an example screenshot of the complete app running.

 ![Complete Screenshot](https://github.com/kazanglenn/bugs-2020/blob/develop/images/bugs-2020-02-fullpage.png)